 Holiday greeting cards for business clients, partners, and anyone else who has supported your company throughout the year can help you show your appreciation and make your company stand out in people’s minds.
-However, a lot of businesses tend to make mistakes that can negate the positive effects of their holiday greeting messages.
+However, following proper business holiday card etiquette is essential, as a lot of businesses tend to make mistakes that can quickly cancel out the positive effects of their holiday greeting messages.

 Be sure the holiday card exchange works for your business, not against it.
-Here are some tips when sending business holiday cards.
+Here are some tips you can use when it comes time to send business holiday cards.

 When Sending Business Holiday Cards